panlanfeng/panlanfeng.github.io/blog/_posts/2016-02-22-kernelestimatorintro.md

  2. A density function may not have a simple character function form

- 3. A kernel may not necessary to be a density.
+ 3. A kernel may not necessary be a density.
 When we estimate a cumulative density function, the kernel to use should also be in the CDF form.

  4. A kernel does not have to be nonnegative.
 Certain kernel with negative value can also be used to estimate density as long as it satisfies some conditions.
 Search [Bias Reduced Kernel].